-Your children can also have Junior ISAs (as long as they’re under 18) which could be Cash or Stocks and Shares.
+Your children can also have Junior ISAs (as long as they’re under 18) which could be a Cash or Stocks and Shares ISA.
 However, as these belong to the child, they aren’t included in the number of ISAs you hold.

 How many ISAs can I have?

-• How many Cash ISAs can I have?
-You can open a new one every tax year and hold onto any you already have.
+- How many Cash ISAs can I have?
+You can open and pay into as many as you want each tax year and hold onto (and continue to pay into) any you already have.

-• How many innovative finance ISAs can I have?
-It’s the same for an IFISA – one a year plus any you already have.
+- How many Innovative Finance ISAs can I have?
+It’s the same for an IFISA (so, as many as you like).

-• How many Lifetime ISAs can I have?
-You can open one LISA each tax year, keeping your old LISAs.
+- How many Lifetime ISAs can I have?
+You can open one new LISA each tax year while keeping your old LISAs, but you'll only be able to pay into one during a single tax year.

-There’s no limit to the number of ISAs you can hold, only the amount you can pay into your ISA.
+There’s no limit to the number of ISAs you can hold – only the amount you can pay into these ISAs.

 How much can you pay into an ISA each year?